-Why have events like Recollections and what do you hope to achieve through them?
+Why have events like Recollections and what do you hope to achieve?

 PEACH encourages both writing and art.
-Why is this and do you think they go hand in hand?
+Do you think they go hand in hand?

 “I think they do go hand in hand in a rather symbiotic way.
-The amount of emotion an illustration or piece of art can bring to a piece of prose or poetry, and simultaneously the amount transferred in the other direction is quite amazing.
+The amount of emotion an illustration or work of art can bring to a piece of prose or poetry, and the amount transferred in the opposite direction is quite amazing.
 It also leads to interesting and diverse observations, so meaning never seems fixed or static.”

 What’s your advice for anyone wanting to get into writing and/or may have reservations?

 “As a writer myself (if I can even call myself that) I am always terrified of sharing my work.
 I think that is natural.
 However, it can be overcome, or in my case it can, by realising that no one, especially in the PEACH team, wants to embarrass or belittle you.
 In the case of PEACH we always seek to give constructive feedback and help people become the best writers they can be.
 When people write they always have a somewhat individual style or voice, it would be wrong to say that voice is incorrect.
 In the PEACH community we want to help nurture that voice and watch it grow in a way that is unique to you.”